Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/07_Properties.md

 <br>

+---

 > [!Tip]
 > Q What is it?\
 > A class member that encapsulates a getter/setter for accessing a field
 >
 > Q Why do need a property?\
 > To crate getter/setter with less code

+> [!caution]
+> Properties does not remove the use of constructors, change any extra behaviour, don't confuse
+>
+> They are just reducing extra lines of code and add syntax simplicity, safe input validation , and controlled access

+---

 <br>